pbartscht/surgical-instrument-action-detection/surgical-instrument-action-detection/models/Instrument-classification-detection/data/preprocessing/README.md

 Troubleshooting

 ## Overview
 This directory contains tools for preprocessing the surgical instrument dataset, specifically for converting annotations from VOC format to YOLO format.
-This conversion is necessary to prepare the data for our active learning pipeline.
+This conversion is necessary to prepare the data for the active learning pipeline.
 ## VOC to YOLO Conversion
 ### Dataset Source
 The initial dataset and annotations are sourced from Jin et al. (2018):